 AMRC research is helping increase the construction sector’s pre-manufactured value.

-Building on the AMRC’s global reputation for the way it has revolutionised productivity in other high-value manufacturing sectors, it is helping its construction partners to de-risk investment decisions, and accelerate the early adoption of digital technologies to improve both performance and quality.
+Building on the AMRC’s global reputation for the way we have revolutionised productivity in other high-value manufacturing sectors, we are now helping our construction partners to de-risk investment decisions, and accelerate the early adoption of digital technologies to improve both performance and quality.

 It is a place where digital meets manufacturing, with world-class expertise in:

-- Augmented reality – displaying digital work instructions with smart connected tools and devices, used for complex assemblies where automation is not applicable.
+Augmented reality - Assisting the workforce by delivering information through smart connected tools and devices; used for complex assemblies where automation is not applicable.

-- Virtual reality - to develop virtual environments to support iterative product design, assembly process design & training, maintenance simulation and remote support
+Virtual reality - To develop virtual environments to support iterative product design, assembly process design and training, maintenance simulation and remote support.

-- Intelligent machining - sophisticated digital simulation tools that integrate the different aspects that affect machine tool and machining performance, the result of which will be significant reductions in energy consumption; reduce machine tool life cycle costs, with a reduction of O&M costs in the range of 25%; getting production processes that work as planned faster; and first-time-right part manufacturing.
+Intelligent machining - Sophisticated digital simulation tools that integrate the different aspects that affect machine tool and machining performance, the result of which will be significant reductions in energy consumption, production time and costs.